pebble-dev/pebble-dev.github.io/_posts/2023-05-12-a-look-back-at-the-rebble-hackathon.md

 ## Day 1 done 📅

-After the first day of hacking we'd had 48 people work on their Pebble apps, 6 of which were already live on the store!
+After the first day of hacking 48 people had worked on their Pebble apps, 6 of which were already live on the store!

 ![](/images/hackathon-look-back/day1.png)